 We talked a little bit about this earlier, but gutters are an important part of the integrity of your roof.
 They prevent standing water, help remove clutter from your roof and make sure that no extra weight remains on your roof for an extended period of time.
 Broken gutters, on the other hand, do nothing but cause you problems.

 Poorly installed gutters, for example, are known to rip off your roof completely during particularly heavy rainfall (or snow melt).
 While clogged gutters can back up onto your roof, causing bigger pools of water.
 Keeping your gutters clear and properly fastened to your roof is the easiest way to protect yourself and your home.

 10. Unattended Roofs

 By now, you might have guessed the single most common roofing problem.
 All the other problems lead to this single issue: unattended roofs.
 No matter what kind of roof your home has, if you don’t dedicate time to regular maintenance, you are opening yourself up to major problems.
 The best thing you can do for yourself is set up a schedule to keep your roof sturdy and prepared for all types of weather.

 Schedule An Appointment to Avoid Common Roofing Problems

 If you’re ready to take a proactive step in protecting your home from major roof damage, contact us.
-One of our trained experts will come to your house to do a comprehensive inspection and offer you the best options for you.
+With these top 10 common roofing problems, our trained experts will come to your house to do a comprehensive inspection and offer you the best options for you.
 Regular roof maintenance can extend the life of your roof by up to 40%, so don’t wait!
 Call us today.